hiddeoff/crisprzip-tool/README.md

 ## Waiver
-Technische Universiteit Delft hereby disclaims all copyright interest in the program “CRISPRzip-tool” written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “CRISPRzip tool” written by the Author(s).
 Paulien Herder, Dean of Applied Sciences

 (c) 2025, Hidde Offerhaus, Delft, The Netherlands.